-Net change in fund balance - total governmental funds \$ (127,899) Governmental funds report capital outlays as expenditures.
-However, in the government-wide statements, the cost of those assets are depreciated over their estimated useful lives: Expenditure for capital assets Less current year provision for depreciation 128,756 (499,232) (370,476) Repayment of debt principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position: 333,174 Interest expense is reported as an expense in the governmental funds on the modified accrual basis, but is reported as an expense in the statement of net position on the full accrual basis: Change in accrued interest expense 7,342 Certain items reported in the statement of activities do not provide current financial resources and, therefore, are not reported as revenue in the governmental funds: Change in deferred inflows of resources 9,899
+Net change in fund balance - total governmental funds \$ 133,298 Governmental funds report capital outlays as expenditures.
+However, in the government-wide statements, the cost of those assets are depreciated over their estimated useful lives: Expenditure for capital assets Less current year provision for depreciation 182,749 (518,686) (335,937) Repayment of debt principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position 349,207 Interest expense is reported as an expense in the governmental funds on the modified accrual basis, but is reported as an expense in the statement of net position on the full accrual basis: Change in accrued interest expense 1,804 Certain property tax revenues will be collected after year-end but are not available soon enough to pay for the current period's expenditures and, therefore, are deferred on the modified accrual basis in governmental funds: Deferred property taxes (2,944) The proceeds from notes payable provide current financial resources to governmental funds, but issuing debt increases long-term liabilities in the statement of net assets. - (157,750) CHANGE IN NET POSITION OF GOVERNMENTAL ACTIVITIES \$ (12,322)